Who Gets Custody of Your Friends?

 HOW TO KEEP YOUR FRIENDS

-Talk to your friends about your feelings surrounding the break up and how you would feel if you ran into your ex.
-If you want to avoid your former spouse as much as possible, let your friends know that you are going to need some time apart from him or her because it would be difficult emotionally for you to see them unexpectedly.
+If you want to avoid your former spouse as much as possible, let them know that you are going to want some time away from him or her because it would be difficult emotionally for you to see them unexpectedly.
 Talking with your friends will help them understand the situation better as well as respect your boundaries.

 Don’t put Your Friends in The Middle